NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

 This is also due to that Docker has a big open source community.

 Here is some of the competitors:
-- Kubernetis is one of Dockers biggest copetitors, but at the same time it they are very commonly used together.
+- Kubernetis is one of Dockers biggest copetitors, but at the same time they are very commonly used together.
 You can use both seperatly.
 - Podman has most simularities with Docker because they both use images and containers.
 Podman aso uses somthing called pods, build on kubernetis

-### Getting started
+### Getting started with Docker

+The purpose of this walkthrough is to give an introduction to how to use docker, so that the user gets an understanding on how the image and containerization works.

 **Step 1**